-Strong uses aesthetics of horror and science fiction genres to create a series of large silk tapestries in muted greens, purples and greys.
-These hang alongside papier-mâché structures.
-The process of installing these elements aims to produce an over-theatrical, paranoid, unhinged, and macabre display; Observed as a non-authoritative and sensory, sequentially dispersed narrative.
-He extracts areas of mythology, magic and folklore, combining them with things that are current cultural problems – such as government failures, raising water levels, capitalist acceleration, marginalisation of minority groups, nuclear unrest, oppression of the disadvantaged.
+Strong used aesthetics of horror and science fiction genres to create a series of large silk tapestries in muted greens, purples and greys, hung on papier-mâché structures.
+The process of installing these elements aimed to produce an over-theatrical, paranoid, unhinged, and macabre display; observed as a non-authoritative and sensory, sequentially dispersed narrative.
+He extracted areas of mythology, magic and folklore, combining them with things that are current cultural problems – such as government failures, raising water levels, capitalist acceleration, marginalisation of minority groups, nuclear unrest, oppression of the disadvantaged.

 Strong explores ideas that speculate on the future of our planet with inherent gloom.
 Yet from this hopelessness, pop-nihilism, social resignation and a slow sardonic cancellation of the future is born.
 This is a narrative that runs through the work, and is home to some key characters, places and tools from exploration into the Arcane.

-Using VITRINE as a tableau in which the works can place themselves, Strong reimagines the gallery as an abyss, the bottom of a large lake or unfathomable expansive nothing.
+Using VITRINE as a tableau, Strong reimagined the gallery as an abyss, the bottom of a large lake or unfathomable expansive nothing.
 This melancholic metaphor centres itself in each element of the installation and will wistfully reside in this abyss like floating chattering matter.